wp-plugins/masonry-post-gallery/readme.txt

 Possible values:  "##px" or "none", e.g. "300px"

 = width =
 Forces the width of each image, regardless of its actual size.
 This can cause an image to stretch.
+By setting this width to a percentage (e.g. "33%") and leaving the height unspecified, you can create a set of evenly sized columns without stretching the images.

 Default value:    "auto"